Low-dimensional quantum gases in curved geometries: Experimental status

 \subsection{Magnetic potentials for 2D geometries}

 Atomic gases can be spatially confined by using proper configurations of magnetic fields.
 This can be understood already at a classical level: a static magnetic field $\mathbf{B}(\mathbf{r})$ can trap an atom with magnetic dipole moment $\bm{\mu}$ in the region of space near the minima of the potential energy $U(\mathbf{r})=-\bm{\mu}\cdot \mathbf{B}(\mathbf{r})$.
-This simple concept is the basis of harmonic potentials, whose strength grows quadratically with the distance from the trap center, but magnetic potentials can also be used to confine quantum gases in curved geometries.
+This simple concept is the basis of harmonic {magnetic} potentials, whose strength grows quadratically with the distance from the trap center, but magnetic potentials can also be used to confine quantum gases in curved geometries.
 As shown in the early 2000s, ellipsoidal (shell-shaped) surfaces can be produced with the radiofrequency-induced adiabatic potentials\cite{zobay2000,zobay2001,zobay2004}.
 The fundamental idea is to use a time-oscillating field in the radiofrequency range $\mathbf{B}_{\text{rf}}(\mathbf{r},t)$ to spatially modify (or ``dress'') the levels of a static magnetic potential: their proper combination leads the atoms to follow adiabatically a trajectory near the surface of an ellipsoid.

-The initial experiments with these radiofrequency-induced adiabatic potentials did not produce shell-shaped gases\cite{colombe2004, white2006}, since the gas accumulated to the lower-side of the trap due to the gravitational potential.
-The first observation of ultracold atomic bubbles has been reported recently \cite{carollo2022}, and the key aspect that allowed to limit the detrimental role of gravity was performing the experiment in the Cold Atom Laboratory\cite{elliott2018,aveline2020,lundblad2019} (CAL), a space-orbiting facility on the International Space Station.
-The use of magnetic potentials is however not limited to shell-shaped gases, and parallel efforts in Earth-based laboratories led to remarkable studies of quantum gases in curved geometries.
-Recent works have analyzed rotating superfluids confined on a curved surface \cite{guo2020}, and produced curved superfluid bands by partially compensating the gravitational potential\cite{guo2022}.
+Various experiments with these radiofrequency-induced adiabatic potentials have confined quantum gases in partially-filled (not closed) shells\cite{colombe2004, white2006,merloti2013,harte2018}, since the atoms accumulate to the lower side of the trap due to the gravitational potential.
+The first observation of ultracold atomic bubbles has been reported recently \cite{carollo2022}, and the key aspect which allowed to limit the detrimental role of gravity was performing the experiment in the Cold Atom Laboratory\cite{elliott2018,aveline2020,lundblad2019} (CAL), a space-orbiting facility on the International Space Station.
+The use of magnetic potentials is however not limited to {these space-based experiments}, and parallel efforts in Earth-based laboratories led to remarkable studies of quantum gases in curved geometries.
+Recent works have analyzed rotating superfluids confined on a curved surface \cite{guo2020}, have produced curved superfluid bands by partially compensating the gravitational potential\cite{guo2022} (FIG.~\ref{fig2}c), and have considered the dressing of magnetic levels with multiple radiofrequency fields\cite{harte2018,luksch2019}.